 Hummingbirds are the jewels of the bird world.

-Brilliant, flashing colors, hovering in mid air and darting
+Brilliant, flashing colors, hovering in mid air, and darting

 from flower to flower with acrobatic style.
 They are

-fascinating to watch with their iridescence colors.
+fascinating to watch with their iridescent colors.

 Early Spanish explorers to America aptly named them Flying